Home » Blog

 Both of them emit far-infrared heat, which dries hair from the inside out.
 They also generate negative ions to neutralize (or stabilize) dry hair.

-But there are a few differences between them (like heating mechanism), and that could be the factors you decide which one to buy, let’s find out.
+But there are a few differences between them (like the heating mechanism), and that could be the factors you decide which one to buy, let’s find out.

 Ceramic Flat Iron